- Containerized Storage for Containers

 Avoid Cloud Lock-in

 Even with Kubernetes, data gravity concerns exist on clouds.
 With Kubernetes Stateful applications can be moved across clouds.
 But with Stateful applications, the data is written to cloud provider storage infrastructure and results in the cloud lock-in of the Stateful applications.
-The OpenEBS, the data is written to the OpenEBS layer and it acts as the data abstraction layer.
+With the OpenEBS, the data is written to the OpenEBS layer and it acts as the data abstraction layer.
 Using this data abstraction layer, data can be moved across Kubernetes layers eliminating the expensive cloud lock-in issue.

 Granular Policies Per Stateful Workload

 Containerization of storage software and dedicating such controller for each volume brings in maximum granularity in storage policies.
 The storage parameters can be monitored on a per volume basis and storage policies can be dynamically updated at run time to achieve the desired result for a given workload.
-The policies are tested and tuned keeping only the particular workload in mind, neighbouring workloads are affected.
-The operations and maintenance of storage is greatly reduced because of this dedicated storage stack per workload
+The policies are tested and tuned keeping only the particular workload in mind, neighbouring workloads are unaffected.
+The operations and maintenance of storage is greatly reduced because of this dedicated storage stack per workload.

 Reduced Storage TCO upto 50%

-On most clouds, block storage on cloud is charged based on how much is purchased and not on how much is used.
+On most clouds, block storage is charged based on how much is purchased and not on how much is used.
 Thin provisioning feature of OpenEBS is useful in pooling the local storage or cloud storage and start giving out the data volumes to the stateful applications in whatever size they need.
 The storage can be added on the fly without any disruption to the volumes exposed to the workloads or applications.
-This process has shown cost savings of upto 50% in the medium to long term of running workloads on clouds
+This process has shown cost savings of upto 50% in the medium to long term of running workloads on clouds.

 Native Hyperconvergence on Kubernetes